koteczki01/assembly_music_player/README.md

 It's written in a way that adding new pieces of music is easy and straighforward.
 Detailed explanation of the code will be included in the next sections.

-All arrangements of the included music pieces were written by me.
+All of the music belongs to the respective composers.
+The arrangements included in this music player were made by me.

 ## Technologies